All Tupperware links are affiliate links, meaning I receive a commission for items

 - When you submit 8+ standard personal parties ($4,800+ total) to receive a 10% bonus that month on your total personal sales.

 You can receive your commission and any applicable bonuses by mailed check, or you can sign up with a Tupperware card and have it deposited into your banking account.
 This payment is issued on the third Monday after the end of the sales month.
 You will only receive a payment from Tupperware if your submitted orders contained credit cards or if purchases were made through your online storefront.
-Because Tupperware allows you to accept cash (some consultants also accept checks) for customer orders, you receive that portion of your commission upfront.
+Because Tupperware allows you to accept cash (some Reps also accept checks) for customer orders, you receive that portion of your commission upfront.

-Yes, as a consultant you do receive a product discount.
+Yes, as a Rep you do receive a product discount.
 You receive 25% off items you purchase for yourself, which is equal to the amount of commission you would have earned had it been purchased by a customer.

 Your Monthly Quota